Azure/missionlz/docs/deployment-guide-terraform.md

 MLZ allows for deploying one or many workloads that are peered to the hub network.
 Each workload can be in its own subscription or multiple workloads may be combined into a single subscription.

-A separate Terraform template is provided for deploying an empty workload.
-It deploys a virtual network, a route table, a network security group, a storage account (for logs), and a network peering to the hub network.
-The template is at src/terraform/tier3.
+A separate Terraform template is provided for deploying an empty workload `src/terraform/tier3`.
 You can use this template as a starting point to create and customize specific workload deployments.

 The following parameters affect newWorkload networking: